Monterosso, the northernmost town of the Cinque Terre, 93km (58 miles) E of Genoa

 Rocky coves, dramatic cliffs, and Apennine ridges are the spectacular backdrop to the Cinque Terre (Five Lands), which consists of five fishing and wine-making villages dramatically perched along a 11-mile stretch of Italy’s Ligurian coast.
 Terraced vineyards and olive groves that climb slopes that are largely inaccessible by road, but have become a hiker’s haven stretching southeast from Monterosso al Mare to Vernazza, Corniglia, Manarola, and Riomaggiore.

 Not too surprisingly, these charms have not gone unnoticed, and American tourists especially have been coming here in increasing numbers.
 From May to October (weekends are worst), you are likely to find yourself in a long procession of like-minded, English-speaking trekkers making their way down the coast or elbow to elbow with day-trippers from cruise ships.
-Even so, the Cinque Terre manages to escape the hubbub that afflicts so many coastlines, and even a short stay here is likely to reward you with one of the most memorable seaside visits of a lifetime.
+It’s gotten so bad that for the past few years Italy has been outlining plans to limit the number of daily visitors to this UNESCO World Heritage site; if that were enacted, hikers wanting to access the Cinque Terre trails might be required to buy tickets ahead of time.